wkumari/draft-wkumari-dnsop-alt-tld/README.md

    Groups wishing to create new alternative namespaces may create their alternative namespace under a label that names their namespace under the .alt pseudo-TLD.
-Developers are wholly responsible for dealing with any collisions that may occur under .alt.
+The .alt namespace is unmanaged.
+This document does not define a registry or governance model for the .alt namespace.
+Developers, applications and users should not expect unambiguous mappings from names to name resolution mechanisms.
+   Mitigation or resolution of collisions that occur under .alt are outside the scope of this document and outside the IETF's remit.
+   Users are advised to consider the associated risks when using names under .alt.

    Regardless of the expectations above, names in the .alt pseudo-TLD will leak outside the context in which they are valid.
 Decades of